What is laser eye surgery?

 Laser eye surgery is unsuitable for those who:

-Despite the increasing popularity of laser eye surgery, the treatment is quite expensive, on avergae costing £1,000 for each eye.
-While laser eye surgery is performed on the NHS, it is only offered in cases where the patient may go blind if left untreated, which is very rare.
+Despite the increasing popularity of laser eye surgery, the treatment is quite expensive, costing £1,000 or more for each eye.
+While laser eye surgery is performed on the NHS, it is only offered in cases where a corneal condition needs treatment.